33nano/33nano/README.md

 - Early January of 2020 amidst the global pandemic

 51. When did PKN start getting into music?
-- During my high school choir years
+- During his high school choir years

 52.